esl/MongooseIM/doc/modules/mod_muc_commands.md

         - `body` (binary)

 ## Running commands
-Commands must be [registered and then run](http://mongooseim.readthedocs.io/en/latest/modules/mod_commands/) using module `mongoose_commands`.
+Commands must be [registered and then run](http://mongooseim.readthedocs.io/en/latest/modules/mod_commands/) using the module `mongoose_commands`.